jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (7) The Minister may not grant an exploration permit or a mining permit under this section in respect of minerals that are privately owned except in the case of minerals owned by—
   (a) customary marine title groups, as provided for in section 83(2) of the Marine and Coastal Area (Takutai Moana) Act 2011 and subject to section 84 of that Act:
   (b) the persons or body referred to in section 129(1)﻿(a) to (d) of the Ngāti Pāoa Claims Settlement Act 2025, subject to section 130 of that Act:
-  (c) in relation to Ruamāhua, the registered owners, subject to section 130 of the Ngāti Pāoa Claims Settlement Act 2025, if section 136 of that Act applies.
+  (c) in relation to Ruamāhua, the registered owners, subject to section 130 of the Ngāti Pāoa Claims Settlement Act 2025, if section 136 of that Act applies:
+  (d) the trustees referred to in section 118(1) of the Ngāti Rāhiri Tumutumu Claims Settlement Act 2026, subject to section 119 of that Act:
+  (e) the persons or body referred to in section 88(1) of the Ngāti Tara Tokanui Claims Settlement Act 2026, subject to section 89 of that Act:
+  (f) the trustees referred to in section 145(1)﻿(a) and (b) of the Ngāti Hei Claims Settlement Act 2026, subject to section 146 of that Act; and
+  (g) in relation to Ruamāhua, the registered owners, subject to section 146 of the Ngāti Hei Claims Settlement Act 2026, if section 150 of that Act applies.
 (8) A permit that is the subject of an application for a subsequent permit under this section continues in force until the Minister determines the application.
 (9) In this section, deposit means a concentration or an accumulation that is capable of being mined effectively and economically.